 Day 3: Chaquicocha — Intipata — Wiñaywayna

-At Intipata, there will be time to rest and take in your magical surroundings.
+At Intipata, you will have time to rest and take in the magical surroundings.
 We will reach the campsite at approximately 1:00 p.m. to have lunch, and then you can enjoy some free time to relax, unwind at the camp, chase llamas, or take a refreshing shower.
 Later in the afternoon, we will visit the Inca site of Wiñaywayna, where your guide will explain this fantastic location’s history.
 We will then return to the campsite for tea, dinner, and a special farewell surprise!

 • Meals: Breakfast, snack, lunch, tea time, dinner